rgwilton/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

 X.  Security Considerations

-This section uses the template which is initially defined in Section 3.7.1 of RFC XXXX.
+This section uses the template described in Section 3.7 of [RFCXXXX].

 The YANG module specified in this document defines a schema for data that is designed to be accessed via network management protocols such